-- Participated in the Health Care Equality Index.
+- Participated in the Health Care Equality Index and achieved Top Performer.

-- Created and convened a Disparities Committee which conducts an annual LGBTQ needs assessment and adopts objectives for the year.
+- Convened a Disparities Committee which conducts an annual LGBTQ needs assessment and adopts objectives for the year.

 - Incorporated the ability to record gender identity and sexual orientation data in our new electronic medical record.
 We understand this is essential to improving the care we provide to LGBTQ patients.

-- LGBTQ education added to our annual hospital-wide education
+- Added LGBTQ education to our annual hospital-wide training.

 - LGBTQ employees include prominent members of our Board of Trustees, Executive Leadership, and physicians.